Honors Thesis - Course Information Psychology 4850, 4851, 4852

 All students currently in an Honours Specialization program in psychology should apply, and all students who are hoping to transfer to the HSp should also apply.

 We will begin the process of matching students to supervisors concurrently with adjudication, so apply to the thesis course even if you are not sure you will be admitted.

 STEP 2.
-Submit this form to the Psychology Main Office in SSC or to firstname.lastname@example.org by the deadline.
+Upload your completed form to the OWL site by March 1, 2019.
 You should also send this form to any potential supervisors you want to work with.

 STEP 3.
 Explore potential supervisors.
 Contact potential supervisors to discuss the possibility of supervising your thesis.
 You should send them your application form.
 They wish to meet with you individually or in a group with other students.

 Potential supervisors are full-time faculty members in the Psychology Department.

 Full time faculty and Cross appointed faculty may act as supervisors.